 Welcome to the Writing major at the University of Central Arkansas.
 We look forward to working with you over the course of an exciting four years.
-Within the Writing major, students can choose between two tracks, 1) General Writing and 2) Professional Writing.
+Within the Writing major, students can choose between two tracks, 1) Professional Writing and 2) General Writing.
 In addition, students can pursue a General Writing minor or a Professional Writing minor.

 The Professional Writing program is designed to give students theoretical and practical experience in developing writing that works, that is to say, writing people use (to make decisions, to get work done, to get information, etc.) such as social media, Web sites, green papers, training materials, reports, and proposals for a 21st century audience.